Prasophyllum frenchii: Taxonomy and naming

 Prasophyllum frenchii was first formally described in 1889 by Ferdinand von Mueller and the description was published in The Victorian Naturalist from a specimen collected by "G. French".
 The specific epithet (frenchii) "is named after the youthful collector, who has filially inherited from one of the principal founders of the Field-Naturalists' Club his ardour for forming, by searches of his own, zoologic and phytologic collections, and instituting observations thereon".

 Distribution and habitat

-The maroon leek orchid is widespread but rare, occurring from south-eastern Victoria to the south-east of South Australia.
+Maroon leek orchid is widespread but rare, occurring from south-eastern Victoria to the south-east of South Australia.
 It grows in grassland, heath and open forest.

 Conservation

 Records indicate that P. frenchii was once likely to have numbered in many thousands and occurred as far east as Mallacoota in far East Gippsland.
 It is preserved in Wilsons Promontory National Park but is probably now extinct east of there.
 Only about 250 to 750 plants survive in seven populations and the species is listed as "Endangered" under the Commonwealth Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC) Act, as "Threatened" under the Victorian Flora and Fauna Guarantee Act 1988 and as "Endangered" under the South Australian National Parks and Wildlife Act 1972.
 The main threats to the population are grazing, weed invasion and inappropriate fire regimes.